There’s nothing like the fresh scent of a Balsam Fir at home to put you in the holiday spirit!

 42 Cold Spring Road, Hudson, NY 12534 (518) 828-628

-The closest option to the city of Hudson, Cold Spring Tree Farm’s opening day is Black Friday, November 25th.
-They offer a cut-your-own selection of Fraser, Balsam, and Douglas Firs for $65.
-Pre-cut Fraser and Balsam firs will also be available for $90.
+The closest option to the city of Hudson, Cold Spring Tree Farm’s opening day was Black Friday, November 24th.
+They offer a cut-your-own selection of Fraser, Balsam, and Douglas Firs for $70.
+Pre-cut premium Fraser and Balsam firs will also be available for $95.
+Check out their Green Shop for wreaths and greenery arrangements.
+They are known for selling out of pretty early, so better not wait.

 Battenfeld’s Christmas Tree Farm